thedann3r/erless/legal_docs/patient_consent_statement.md

 ### 3.1 Primary Healthcare Uses
 Your information will be used to:
 - **Coordinate your care:** Share information between your doctors, specialists, and other healthcare providers
-- **Process insurance claims:** Submit claims to NHIF or private insurance for payment
+- **Process insurance claims:** Submit claims to SHA or private insurance for payment
 - **Prevent medical errors:** Alert providers to allergies, drug interactions, and contraindications
 - **Emergency treatment:** Provide critical information during medical emergencies
 - **Appointment scheduling:** Coordinate care across multiple healthcare providers